-To mark National Sleep Awareness Day, sleep expert Professor Jason Ellis provides his top 10 tips for a better night’s sleep…
+Professor Jason Ellis reveals his top 10 tips for a better night’s sleep, this World Sleep Day

 Comfort is key

 Check that your pillow is up to scratch – a pillow which has reached its sell-by date won’t give your neck and head the support they need and you’ll end up with either a stiff neck or having a restless night as you toss and turn in order to get comfortable.
 Test your pillow by holding it out in front of you with the short end in your hands and if you’ve got pillow droop, it’s time to change your pillow.
 I’ve had patients come in to me with pillows they’ve had longer than their partners!

 Cool, dark and quiet